Cornell Big Red men's ice hockey: Early years

-Cornell's history with ice hockey begins at the dawn of the 20th century, with the first organized game being played in February 1901 at the Philadelphia Ice Palace.
-The ice hockey squad played a total of three games over a four-day period, winning each contest.
-That first weekend Cornell employed G. A. Smith as the team's coach but for the next eight years would go without.
+Cornell's history with ice hockey begins at the close of the 19th century, with the first organized game being played in March 1900 against the University of Buffalo.
+Cornell was embarrassed in their first appearance, losing 1–10, but that didn't dissuade the school from pression forward.
+The next year in Philadelphia, the ice hockey squad played a total of three games over a four-day period, winning each contest.
+That weekend Cornell employed G. A. Smith as the team's coach but for the next eight years the club would go without.
 That was perhaps just as well as Cornell played four games over a three-year period, with each match being held at the St. Nicholas Rink in New York City, and was then mothballed for two years.
 The newly rechristened Big Red returned in February 1907, playing a two-game set on campus for the first time.
 With no indoor or even artificial facility available all home games were played on Beebe Lake.
 This ended up being a rather poor arrangement since the ice hockey team would have to rely on good weather for their games until the second half of the century.

 In 1909 Talbot Hunter arrived to be the first full-time head coach for the Big Red and was able to lead the ice hockey team to a perfect 10–0 record in 1910–11 with none of the games played in Ithaca.
 Talbot would leave after 1912 but after one win in two seasons he returned as joint ice hockey, lacrosse and soccer coach, heading the squads for two years before moving on.
 1916 was also the last year for the ice hockey team as it was shut down due to World War I and lack of available facilities.
 Up to 1916 Cornell had only played 6 games at their 'home' rink and the team wouldn't return to the ice until 1921.
 When they did their new head coach was former NHA-er Nick Bawlf, who would lead the program until 1947.
 Cornell would play as much as it was able over the next 27 years, frequently eschewing Beebe Lake when it wasn't cold enough to skate on safely.
 After 1931 Cornell could manage no more than two home games each season but, despite the inconvenience, the university continued to support the program.
 Cornell was one of the few teams to continue playing throughout the duration of World War II but after Bawlf died in the summer of 1947 the drive behind keeping the team alive diminished.
 Cornell would play one more hockey season under Bud Boeringer but after so much difficulty with the weather the program was suspended indefinitely.